Cambridge Public Library Foundation

 Kay is a strategic marketing and investor relations consultant with her own firm, K. Calvert Consulting.
 Kay has been a managing partner of a family-owned real estate company based in Charleston, SC since 2007.
 She has been a member of the Essential Partners’ Board since 2011 and Board President since 2013 where she has been involved in the Public Conversations Project.
 Kay’s background includes more than 20 years of experience with technology-oriented companies.

-Lauren Holleran
+Lauren Cosulich

 Isaiah Jackson